-We aim for excellence in all areas and techniques of vascular surgery so that we can achieve the best possible results for our patients and their families.
-Community Physician Network vascular surgeons continue to lead the way in providing patients with a range of effective and minimally-invasive treatments for emergent problems and elective procedures.
-Medical director Dennis Jacob, MD, spearheads one of the top vascular programs in Indiana and in the region, offering patients the most advanced treatment options available.
+We aim for excellence in all areas and techniques of vascular care, including vascular surgery, so that we can achieve the best possible results for our patients and their families.
+Vascular diseases affect the circulatory system, including arteries, veins and blood vessels.
+Common vascular disorders include peripheral arterial disease (PAD), aneurysms, varicose veins and more.
+Community Physician Network vascular surgeons provide patients with a range of effective and minimally-invasive treatments for emergent problems and elective procedures.

 In a vascular patient's words...

 “I suffered from leg pain for 14 years.
 My condition started after my first pregnancy and got worse over the years, affecting my life in many ways.
 I’ve tried other vein clinics but never really got that far.
 Upon visiting Community Heart and Vascular Hospital, I had a renewed hope.
 I met with Dr. Jacob who was thorough and suggested an ultrasound.
 He explained why we needed to fix my vascular condition and the benefits of it for my long-term health.
 He treated me with compassion, as if I were the only patient.
 My legs had a lot of raised purple, red and blue veins.
 I was very self-conscious, never able to wear shorts and always dealing with the pain.
 I have a better quality of life now.
 Today, I am pain free and this summer I look forward to wearing shorts!”—Anita Johnson, patient

 Vascular surgery procedures